elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The search method cannot take a second start position argument, but it does accept regular expressions.
 The indexOf method does not accept regular expressions.</div><br />
-  <div><strong>Technical Response:</strong> Although, indexOf and search methods are similar.
+  <div><strong>Technical Response:</strong> Although indexOf and search methods are similar.
 They are not equal and have some notable differences.
 The search() method cannot take a second start position argument, but it does accept regular expressions.
 The indexOf() method cannot take powerful search values (regular expressions).<br /><br />
   </div>
   </div>
 </details>